 Established in 1994, the Gender Studies Program was recently honored by the National Council for Research on Women with its Emerging Center Award for 2010.
 This award recognizes the significant national impact of the research, advocacy and leadership engaged in by the Gender Studies Program and the faculty, students and staff engaged in the program as it has grown in recent years.

-Director of Gender Studies
+Interim Director of Gender Studies

 Liberal Arts Building 226